CausalReasoningBenchmark: A Real-World Benchmark for Disentangled Evaluation of Causal Identification and Estimation

 The first step is \textbf{identification}: a conceptual exercise in which the analyst determines whether a causal quantity of interest is recoverable from the available data, given a set of assumptions about the data-generating process.
 This requires specifying a valid research design---often called an \emph{identification strategy}---such as an Instrumental Variable (IV) design, a Regression Discontinuity Design (RDD), or a Difference-in-Differences (DiD) design, and defining all of its necessary components (e.g., the instrument, the running variable and cutoff, or the time and group indices).
 The second step is \textbf{estimation}: a numerical exercise in which the identified strategy is implemented on a finite data sample to compute a point estimate of the causal effect and to quantify the uncertainty around that estimate.

 Existing benchmarks typically collapse these two steps into a single score, making it impossible to diagnose the source of errors.
 Did the model fail because it chose an invalid identification strategy, or did it implement a valid strategy incorrectly?
-Furthermore, many benchmarks rely on synthetic or simplified data, which may not reflect the complexities of real-world empirical research---messy data, confounding variables, and subtle but crucial details in the study design.
+Furthermore, many benchmarks rely on synthetic or simplified data, which may not reflect the complexities of real-world empirical research: missing data, ambiguous variable definitions, and study-specific design choices.